offen/docker-volume-backup/docs/how-tos/stop-containers-during-backup.md

 instances of this image with different `BACKUP_STOP_DURING_BACKUP_LABEL` values and want the same container to be stopped by more than one of them, set `BACKUP_LABEL_MATCH_BEHAVIOR` to `one-of`.
 The container's label value is then split on commas and matches if any of the entries equals the configured value.
+If your values themselves contain a comma, set `BACKUP_LABEL_MATCH_SEPARATOR` to a different character to split on instead.

 ```yml
 services: